Network resilience: Failures in critical infrastructure (CI) systems

-As is the case for CI networks embedded into 2D space with cost constraints, once spatially embedded, the interdependent networks become extremely vulnerable \cite{bashan2013extreme}.
-In contrast to non-embedded networks, there are no critical fraction of dependency links, and any small fraction leads to an abrupt collapse.
-There could be cascading overloads inside each network and dependency failures between different networks~\cite{zhang2013robustness} with the consideration of flow dynamics.
-These combined cascading failures can generate more damages than failures in classical interdependent systems.
-Complex interdependence is also modeled as a cyber network overlaying a physical network \cite{yagan2012optimal}.
-An optimum inter-link allocation strategy against random attacks is proposed when the topology of every single network is unknown.
-The interdependent network models enable the design of complex systems with more overall system robustness and the development of new mitigation methods.
+As is the case for CI networks embedded in 2D space with cost constraints, once spatially embedded, interdependent networks become extremely vulnerable \cite{bashan2013extreme}.
+In contrast to nonembedded networks, interdependent networks have no critical fraction of dependency links, and any small fraction of dependency links leads to an abrupt collapse.
+There may be cascading overloads inside each network and dependency failures between different networks~\cite{zhang2013robustness} with the consideration of flow dynamics.
+These combined cascading failures can generate more damage than can failures in classical interdependent systems.
+Complex interdependence has also been modeled as a cyber network overlaying a physical network \cite{yagan2012optimal}.
+An optimum interlink allocation strategy to protect against random attacks is proposed when the topology of every single network is unknown.
+Interdependent network models make it possible to design complex systems with more overall robustness and to develop new mitigation methods.

-Despite the existence of models for cascading failures in interdependent CI, it remains challenging to evaluate, mitigate cascading failures, and eventually control the outbreak and propagation of cascading failures.
-For the state-of-the-art, there are a few measures that can be adopted to manage the CI failures.
-Prevention and planning are two of the most common methods to avoid catastrophic failures, enabling improvement of the resilience of CI with resources allocated effectively to various parts and stages of CI \cite{scaparra2008bilevel}.
-Meanwhile, it is difficult to prevent all the CI failures only by planning in advance and enumerating all the possible failure scenarios.
-Another standard method is the crisis management \cite{boin2007preparing}, which emphasizes the top-down responses to the catastrophes.
-Crisis management must organize the mitigation resources timely, especially in the stage of ``aftershock''.
-While these two methods focus on the two end stages of cascading failures, a more systematic framework for CI management is required.
-It is the central task of system resilience for critical infrastructures.
+Despite the existence of models for cascading failures in interdependent CI, it remains challenging to evaluate and mitigate cascading failures and to eventually control their occurrence and propagation.
+In the current state of the art, there are a few measures that can be adopted to manage CI failures.
+Prevention and planning are two of the most common approaches to avoiding catastrophic failures; they make it possible to improve the resilience of CIs by allocating resources effectively to various parts and stages of the CIs \cite{scaparra2008bilevel}.
+Nevertheless, preventing all CI failures by planning and enumerating all possible failure scenarios is challenging.
+Another standard method is crisis management \cite{boin2007preparing}, which emphasizes top-down responses to catastrophes.
+Crisis management must organize mitigation resources in a timely manner, especially in the ``aftershock'' stage.
+While these two methods focus on the two end stages of cascading failures, a more systematic CI management framework is required; the development of such a framework is the central task for improving system resilience for critical infrastructures.